Scripture Verse: Luke 12:27

 Use colors often associated with the 70’s: neons, orange, yellow, tie-dye, purple and green.
 Set up the refreshment table with a Lava Lamp, candles and Beatles pictures—anything reflecting the 70’s era.

 Invite the women to bring an old white shirt that can be tie–dyed.
-Kits can be purchased at most craft stores or check Pinterest for instructions.
+Kits can be purchased at Michaels or most craft stores.

 Psychedelic Decoupage Lanterns

 Tissue paper in assorted colors, glue, warm water, mason jars, sponge paint brushes.

 Fill a small container with 1 part glue and 1 part hot water

 Brush a thin layer of the glue mixture on the jar

 Tear off pieces of tissue paper and stick on the jar

 Apply a thin layer of glue mixture over the tissue paper